Skip to main content

 The Honest Tradeoffs

-Buy lift tickets on shop.alta.com at least six days ahead for online savings off the $189 to $209 adult window rate.
-Midweek in January or early March gives you the best snow-to-crowd ratio.
+Fly into SLC, drive 45 minutes to the base.
+Book lodge rooms at Snowpine or Rustler first, both ski-in/ski-out.
+Buy lift tickets on shop.alta.com at least six days ahead for online savings.
+Midweek January or early March gives the best snow-to-crowd ratio.